NSLS-II-BMM/BeamlineManual/docs/automation.rst

 after arriving at temperature before beginning the XAFS measurement.

 There is a column for specifying the power level of the heater in the cryostat.
 There are three power settings.
+You probably want to use the high power setting.
+The controller is pretty well tuned for the cryostat.
+It is unlikely to overshoot the when raising temperature.

 .. _fig-lakeshore-spreadsheet:
 .. figure::  _images/lakeshore_spreadsheet.png